The Definitive Guide

 المسمن

-Flaky, square-shaped Moroccan pancake with crispy layers.
-Can be enjoyed plain, with honey, or stuffed with vegetables and cheese.
+Flaky, square-shaped layered Moroccan pancake made with intricate folding techniques.
+Enjoyed plain, drizzled with argan honey, or stuffed with spiced vegetables.

 Beghrir